Katha Nayakan: Plot

-Ramanathan and Sankunni return to the family.
-The whole family wants to know why they have returned.
+Ramanathan and Sankunni return to the family and the whole family wants to know why they have returned.
 Padmanabhan Nair doesn't answer their questions.
 Gopika decides to leave the house and stay in hostel.
 Ramanathan stops her and she insults him.
 Ramanathan slaps her and she cries and runs off.
-In the night, Padmanabhan Nair comes to his son who is sleeping and tries to stroke him.
-But he get back and returns from there.
-Gopika notices this.
-Next day every man goes to work in their own vehicles.
-Ramanathan stops them and gets them into a van.
+In the night, Padmanabhan Nair comes to his son who is sleeping and tries to caress him and Gopika notices this.

 Ramanathan slowly takes the control of the family and the whole family hates this.
-Padmanabhan Nair tells Sankunni that he can't take the dilemma.
-Sankunni tells Ramanathan to go from the family.
-Ramanathan tells him that he wants to protect his father from the greedy family members.
+Padmanabhan Nair tells Sankunni that he can't reveal Ramanathan's paternity and Sankunni asks Ramanathan to leave.
+Ramanathan tells him that he wants to protect his father from their greedy family members.
 Sankunni tells his father that he doesn't want his presence.
-Ramanathan decides to go and Gopika, who has overheard the truth, stops him.
-She tells them he shouldn't go and she is with him.
-Ramanathan and Kuttan go to Beerankutty, to whom the family's men sold the goods, and tells him Padmanabhan Nair wants to sell the whole goods of kitchen to him.
+Ramanathan decides to go but Gopika, who has overheard the truth, stops him, assuring him that she supports him.
+Ramanathan and Kuttan go to Beerankutty, to whom the family's men sold the goods, and tell him Padmanabhan Nair wants to sell the whole goods of kitchen to him.
 Believing this, Beerankutty comes to Payyarathu home to see Padmanabhan Nair.
-The family men see him and are fearful.
-They try to prevent him and Padmanabhan Nair stops them.
+The family members see him and are fearful that their misdeeds will be exposed.
 Beerankutty reveals the truth and Kuttan also admits it.
-The family men apologize and Padmanabhan Nair leaves in anger.
+The family apologises and Padmanabhan Nair leaves in anger.

 The family wants to celebrate Padmanabhan Nair's 'Sapthathi' (70th birthday) so that he has to hand over his power.
-Gopika tells this to Ramanathan.
-Padmanabhan Nair objects to the family's request.
-Ramanathan reveals the news in a newspaper.
+Gopika reveals this to Ramanathan.
+Padmanabhan Nair objects to the family's request but Ramanathan discloses the info in a newspaper.
 Padmanabhan Nair is angry at him.
-The village people come and tell Padmanabhan Nair it's their right to celebrate this with the family and they decide to celebrate.
-On the celebration day, Ramanathan tells his father that he always said "tell the truth" and now he has to reveal the truth.
+The villager tell Padmanabhan Nair it's their right to celebrate this with the family and they decide to celebrate.
+On the celebration day, Ramanathan reminds his father that the latter always encouraged being truthful and now he has to reveal the truth.
 Padmanabhan Nair reveals the truth about his son to all.
-Angered, family members beat Ramanathan and demands Padmanabhan Nair their shares.
+Angered, family members beat Ramanathan and demand Padmanabhan Nair for their share in the ancestral property.
 Padmanabhan Nair willingly accepts their demand.
-On the share day, the family members want to know whose name the home is in and beat the advocate.
-They receive a phone call saying that the whole foundations of Payyarath family have been raided and manager Krishna Menon comes and reveals that Padmanabhan Nair didn't pay the taxes so the raid happens.
-The family learn that they will not get any shares.
-They ran and stole everything from the home and left.
+Soon the family members want to know whose name the home is in and thrash the advocate.
+They receive a phone call saying that the Payyarath family is being raided and manager Krishna Menon reveals that Padmanabhan Nair didn't pay the taxes on the property.
+The family learns that they will not get any shares.
+They run and steal everything from the home and leave.
 Gopika says to Ramanathan that everyone has gone, leaving her alone and Ramanathan holds her hand.

-Ramanathan, Gopika and Kuttan searches for Padmanabhan Nair.
-They find him in a charity home.
-Ramanathan and Gopika ask him to return.
-He asks them if they can give him his past life.
-Ramanathan tells he can't but he can work hard for it.
-It was revealed that no raid occurred.
-It was his plan to know who is honest.
-He leaves with them to bring Saudaminiyamma back as his wife.
-They reach Ramanathan's home and it is revealed that Saudaminiyamma is dead and Ramanathan says that he promised his mother at his deathbed to bring his father to light her pyre.
+Ramanathan, Gopika and Kuttan search for Padmanabhan Nair and find him at a charitable organisation.
+Ramanathan and Gopika ask him to return but he asks them if they can give him his past back.
+Ramanathan says he can't but he can work hard for it.
+It is revealed that no raid occurred on their house as it was his plan to reveal their family's intentions.
+He leaves with them to bring Saudamini back as his wife.
+They reach Ramanathan's home and it is revealed that Saudamini has died.
+Ramanathan laments that he promised his mother on her deathbed to bring his father to light her pyre.
 Heartbroken, Padmanabhan Nair lights her pyre.
-Padmanabhan Nair lives his later life happily with his son Ramanathan, niece Gopika, Sankunni and Kuttan.
+Padmanabhan Nair lives his later days happily with his son Ramanathan, niece Gopika, Sankunni and Kuttan.